-The last vaccine scandal in China has caused a social media storm and anxiety amongst parents.
+The 2018 vaccine scandal in China caused a social media storm and anxiety amongst parents.
 In Hong Kong, a surge in demand for vaccines occured.

 What has been this vaccination scandal in China?

 It was revealed that a company called Changsheng Bio-technology falsified data for rabies and produced ineffective batches of DPT shots (to prevent diphtheria, whooping cough and tetanus).
 In total, over 300,000 Chinese children received compulsory but substandard vaccines.

 China’s authorities initially found in November 2017 that two batches of DPT vaccines failed to meet national standards.
 At the time, it said that the inferior vaccines do not boost immunity but are not a danger to human health.